-Arrival Award (Recognizing Immigrant Achievement) from the UH Law Center and its Immigration Clinic.
-November 2009
+Arrival Award (Recognizing Immigrant Achievement), UH Law Center Immigration Clinic, 2009

 Doctor of Social Sciences, honoris causa, from Purdue University.
 May 2009.

-Outstanding American by Choice Award given by the United States Citizenship and Immigration Services to recognize outstanding achievements of naturalized U.S. citizens, December 2007.
+Outstanding Americans by Choice Award given by the United States Citizenship and Immigration Services to recognize outstanding achievements of naturalized U.S. citizens, December 2007.